-I have recently written an article on how to add Recycle Bin to the Taskbar.
-Today, I’m going to share with you a way to add programs to the quick launch menu, using the right-click context menu, in Windows 10 as well as Windows 8/7.
-Sure you can always drag-and-drop the program shortcuts on the quick launch menu, but sometimes it could tend to get awkward.
+I have written an article on how to add Recycle Bin to the Taskbar.
+Today, I will share with you a way to add programs to the quick launch menu using the right-click context menu in Windows 11/10.
+Sure, you can always drag-and-drop the program shortcuts on the quick launch menu, but sometimes it could tend to get awkward.
 This method will let you simply right-click any file and add it to the quick launch.
 Here is how you can do it

 Add Programs to Quick Launch via Context Menu